khancyr/ardupilot_gazebo/README.md

  cp /usr/lib/x86_64-linux-gnu/gazebo-7/plugins/libArduPilotPlugin.so /usr/lib/x86_64-linux-gnu/gazebo-7.0/plugins/ ).
 ````

-I don't know why it can have path mistmatch ... but it could append if you install gazebo from sasc-gazebo-sitl .
+I don't know why it can have path mistmatch ... but it could append if you install gazebo 7

 ### Future(not activated yet)
 To use Gazebo gps, you must offset the heading of +90° as gazebo gps is NWU and ardupilot is NED